ethersphere/swarm-guide/contents/introduction.rst

 The viability of both hinges on the assumption that any node (uploader/requester) can 'reach' any other node (storer).
 This assumption is guaranteed with a special :dfn:`network topology` (called :dfn:`kademlia`), which guarantees a maximum time for lookups logarithmic in the network size.

 .. note:: There is no such thing as delete/remove in Swarm.
 Once data is uploaded there is no way you can initiate her to revoke it.
+This is because content is disseminated to swarm nodes who are incentivised to serve it.
+Always use encryption for sensitive content.
+For encrypted content, uploaded data is 'protected' (ie., only those that know the reference to the root chunk (the swarm hash of the file as well as the decryption key) can access the content.
+Since publishing this reference (on ENS or with MRU) requires an extra step, users are mildly protected against careless publishing as long as they use encryption.
+Eventhough there is no guarantees for removal, unaccessed content that is not explicitly insured will eventually disappear from the swarm, as nodes will be incentivised to garbage collect it in case of storage capacity limits.

 Nodes cache content that they pass on at retrieval, resulting in an auto scaling elastic cloud: popular (oft-accessed) content is replicated throughout the network decreasing its retrieval latency.
 Caching also results in a :dfn:`maximum resource utilisation` in as much as nodes will fill their dedicated storage space with data passing through them.
 If capacity is reached, least accessed chunks are purged by a garbage collection process.
 As a consequence, unpopular content will end up getting deleted.
 Storage insurance (to be implemented in POC4 by Q1 of 2019) will offer users a secure guarantee to protect important content from being purged.